johhell/TestChain.jl/README.md

 Modeling assumption for the **chain**:

-* Chain was separated in segments with the same length and mass
+* Chain was divided into segments with the same length and mass
 * No rotational friction between segments
-* Total chain length remains unchanged (no, reel in/out)
+* Total length of teh chain remains unchanged (no, reel in/out)

 Modeling assumption for a **segment**:

-* elongation due to forces with a defined stiffness and damping
+* strian due to forces with a defined stiffness and damping
 * segment has only one mass and no inertia
 * on the connection points only forces are considered - no torques are applied on the segment
-* no friction due to movement in air
+* no friction due to movement in the air

 ![dcdc](./docs/Segment.svg)

 ## Modeling approach

-For easier comparison of the results, the models are reduced.
-At the beginning a very simple approach was used (level 0).
-In the future the restriction are removed step by step.
+The models are reduced to make it easier to compare the results.
+At the beginning, a very simple approach was used (level 0).
+In the future, the restrictions will be removed step by step.

 | level | comment |